arm-developer-tools/windowsperf/wperf/README.md

 }
 ```

-### Store counting results in JSON file
+### Store counting results in the JSON file

-Print on standard output results of counting and at the same time store these results in JSON file `count.json`.
+Print on standard output results of counting and at the same time store these results in the JSON file `count.json`.
 ```
 > wperf stat -e inst_spec,vfp_spec,ase_spec,dp_spec,ld_spec,st_spec -c 0 --output count.json sleep 1
 ```

-### Only store counting results in JSON file
+### Only store counting results in the JSON file

-Store counting results in JSON file `count.json` and do not print anything on the screen.
-Printouts are suppressed with `-q` command line flag.
+Store counting results in the JSON file `count.json` and does not print anything on the screen.
+Printouts are suppressed with the `-q` command line flag.
 ```
 > wperf stat -e inst_spec,vfp_spec,ase_spec,dp_spec,ld_spec,st_spec -c 0 --output count.json -q sleep 1
 ```